Do it yourself

 - Pest-specific software earns its keep around 60 percent recurring revenue.
 GorillaDesk, PestPac, and FieldRoutes treat the quarterly/monthly schedule as a first-class object.
 Generic tools (Housecall Pro, Jobber) handle it but with less structure.

 - 3 tools (Quo, QuoteIQ, Jobber) work across 15-17 of 17 trades.
-Per The Agentic Index tools.json feed, Quo and QuoteIQ each appear in all 17 trade-specific tool lists; Jobber appears in 15 of 17.
+Per The Agentic AI Index tools.json feed, Quo and QuoteIQ each appear in all 17 trade-specific tool lists; Jobber appears in 15 of 17.
 The cross-trade tools are the cheapest entry point.

 - Most painful problem to fix first: the recurring-service board.
 A quarterly customer who didn't get re-booked is $400-$800 of annual revenue gone, multiplied by every customer that slips through.
 GorillaDesk at $49/mo solves this faster than anything else.